JulianFrattini/rqi-proto/README.md

 5. Create a folder called *fits* within *src/bayesian/* such that `brms` has a location to place all Bayesian models.
 6. Open the `rqi-proto.Rproj` file with RStudio, which will setup the environment correctly.

-## Application
+## Usage

 To use this replication package, we recommend investigating the artifacts in this repository in the following order.
 For each script, you can choose between the *interactive* `Rmd` file that allows to inspect and manipulate each variable and the *static* `html` file, which is a pre-compiled version of each `Rmd` notebook located in the [html](./src/html) folder.
+When opting for the static `html` files, you do not need to fulfill the [system requirements](#system-requirements) listed above and instead just need a browser and a `PDF` viewer.

 1. **Assumptions**: To understand the general causal assumptions that informed the design of the study, consider the [causal assumptions](./doc/causal-model.pdf)
 2. **Design**: To review the design derived from this causal model, consider the [experiment design](./doc/experiment-design.pdf) and the [experimental objects](./doc/experimental-objects.pdf).